-The life cycle assessment of end-user devices shows that desktop computers cause the major share of end-user device emissions in Switzerland (Figure 5).
-Mobile devices (laptops, tablets and smartphones) cause significantly less emissions.
-To understand the drivers behind these results we have to analyze the lifecycle emissions per device type in detail (Figure 6).
+The life cycle assessment of end-user devices shows that laptop computers cause roughly half of end-user device emissions in Switzerland, followed by desktop computers, whereas tablet computers and smartphones cause significantly less emissions (Figure 5).
+To understand the drivers behind these results, we have to analyze the lifecycle emissions per device type in detail (Figure 6).
 The effect of the end-of-life phase is not shown because the impact is in general very small, if treatment under industrial conditions is assumed (Hischier et al., 2015).

-2 We estimated the total consumption-based GHG emissions in Switzerland based on the domestic GHG emissions according to the GHG inventory and a markup factor for foreign GHG emissions, which equals roughly 100% (FOEN, 2017, Frischknecht et. al., 2014).
+We estimated the total consumption-based GHG emissions in Switzerland based on the domestic GHG emissions according to the GHG inventory and a markup factor for foreign GHG emissions, which equals roughly 100% (FOEN, 2017, Frischknecht et. al., 2014).

 Comparing computer and phone devices shows that stationary devices (desktop computers) are significantly less efficient than mobile devices (laptop computers, tablet computers, smartphones).
-Switching from a desktop to a laptop computer, which often provide the same functionality, can save 80% of annual GHG emissions.
-The difference in stationary and mobile devices becomes even more evident when comparing desktop computers and smartphones.
-Even though there were more than three times more smartphones in use in Swiss households than desktop PCs, Smartphones cause only 5% of end-user device emissions of Swiss households whereas desktop computers cause 54%.
+Switching from a desktop to a laptop computer, which often provide the same functionality, can save 28% of annual GHG emissions.
+The fact that laptop computers in total cause more emissions than desktop computers is due to the higher number of devices.

-While both production and use is more energy efficient for mobile than for stationary devices, significant differences occur in the use phase.
-GHG emissions caused per year by use of a desktop are more than eight times higher than those of a laptop computer.
+Looking only at the use phase, we find that GHG emissions caused per year by use of a desktop are more than five times higher than those of a laptop computer.
 This difference emphasizes the achievements in energy efficient design for long battery life.
 Beyond, the electricity mix affects the use phase GHG emissions.
 Swiss electricity production is based on nuclear and waterpower, causing few greenhouse gas emissions.
-However, Switzerland cannot cover its electricity demand through its own production and depends on electricity imports from other countries, which usually contain electricity from fossil fuels with a significantly higher GHG intensity.
-Replacing all imported electricity with domestic electricity can reduce ICT sector GHG emissions by roughly 40%.3
+However, Switzerland cannot cover its electricity demand through its own production and depends on electricity imports from other countries, which usually contain electricity from fossil fuels with a significantly higher GHG intensity.3 Replacing all imported electricity with domestic electricity can reduce ICT sector GHG emissions by roughly 17%.4